smx-smx/asuswrt-rt/README.md

 # dsl-n55u
 Custom asuswrt-based firmware for Asus DSL-N55U

+This repository is to keep track of ASUS firmware changes, and maybe in the future apply some changes.

+There's no current plan/roadmap to do any development now

 ## Supporting DSL-N55U-D1 ##

 This device is a Wireless Router with built-in Trendchip modem.